Roflush/octobot/README.md

 1. Addition, Subtraction, Multiplication, and Division.

-	1. When using any of these commands it's impaortant to use them like: ro.add 4 4.
+	1. When using any of these commands it's important to use them like: ro.add 4 4.

 1. Roll
 	1. The roll comand rolls a dice in NdN format.

 1. choose
-	1. Chooses two choices that the user gave it.
+	1. Chooses one of two choices that the user gave it.

 1.	clean
 	1. Cleans a text chat of trash.